Performers listed alphabetically by first name.

 Alexandra Derderian

 Visual artist and videographer; Alex earned her BFA from University of Massachusetts Lowell with concentration in Painting and a minor in Creative Writing.
 She makes comedy videos, does improv performances, puppet shows, and plays drums in Inspector 34 and Table Trash.
-(Lowell MA) alexandraderderian.com, YouTube, Bandcamp
+(Los Angeles, CA) alexandraderderian.com, YouTube, Bandcamp

 Alexis Desjardins